RNC says it will keep GOP presidential candidates from participating in debates sponsored by long-standing commission

 In her letter, McDaniel pressed several arguments about the commission’s perceived bias, saying it was “a glaring conflict of interest” that one of the moderators it tapped in 2020 had once worked for the Democratic nominee.

 She was referring to Steve Scully of C-SPAN, who was an intern for Biden for one month in 1978 when Biden was a senator from Delaware, according to a biography published by George Washington University.
-The debate Scully was scheduled to moderate wound up being canceled after Trump objected to holding it virtually because of covid concerns.
+The debate Scully was scheduled to moderate wound up being canceled after Trump objected to holding it virtually because of coronavirus concerns.

 In the letter, McDaniel also renewed an RNC objection that the first presidential debate in 2020 did not take place until after early voting had begun in several states.
 And she accused the commission of making “unilateral changes to previously agreed-upon debate formats and conditions.”